adamsmd/digit-groups/README.md

 # Digit Groups

-The `digit-groups` Emacs package makes it easier to read large numbers by highlighting digits at selected place-value positions (e.g., thousands place, millions place, billions place, etc.).
+The `digit-groups` Emacs package adds the `digit-groups-mode` minor mode, which makes it easier to read large numbers by highlighting digits at selected place-value positions (e.g., thousands place, millions place, billions place, etc.).

-For example, in the text `9876543210.123456789`, the default configuration formats in bold the 3, 6, and 9 before the decimal (`.`) because they are in the thousands, millions, and billions positions as well as the 3, 6, and 9 after the decimal (`.`) because they are in the thousandths, millionths, and billionths positions.
+The default configuration formats in bold every other group of three digits.
+So, for example, in `9876543210.123456789`, the digits 3, 4, 5 and 9 are highlighted both before and after the decimal (`.`).
+This makes it easy to find the place-value positions for thousands, millions, billions, and so forth.

-To use this package, customize `digit-groups-mode-hooks` to be a list of mode hooks for the modes in which you want highlighting and make sure `font-lock-mode` is enabled for those modes.
-For example, to enable highlighting for all modes, either customize `digit-groups-mode-hooks` to be `'(text-mode-hook prog-mode-hook special-mode-hook)` or add the following clause to the `custom-set-variables` in your `.emacs`.
+To use this package, enable the `digit-groups-mode` minor mode in the buffers in which you wish to use it, or to enable it for all buffers, customize `digit-groups-global-mode` to `t`.

-    (custom-set-variables
-      ...
-      '(digit-groups-mode-hooks
-        (quote (text-mode-hook prog-mode-hook special-mode-hook)))
-      ...)

-If you want highlighting for just the current buffer, first, make sure `font-lock-mode` is enabled for the current buffer, then call the `digit-groups-enable` function.

 The default configuration highlights digits by making them bold.
 This can be changed by customizing `digit-groups-default-face`, or you can highlight different positions with different faces by customizing `digit-groups-groups`.

-The default configuration highlights every third place-value position between the novemdecillionths (10^-60) position and the novemdecillions (10^60) position with the exception of the units (10^0) position.
-That is to say, it highlights the 10^i place-value position when i is a multiple of 3 between -60 and 60 (inclusive) but is not 0.
-This highlights the thousands, millions, billions, etc. positions as well as the thousandths, millionths, billionths, etc. positions.
+The default configuration highlights every other group of three digits between the novemdecillionths (10^-60) position and the novemdecillions (10^60) position with the exception of the units (10^0) position.
 This can be changed by customizing `digit-groups-groups`.

-Changes to the configuration take effect only when a mode hook in `digit-groups-mode-hooks` is run.
-Thus, you may need to reload any affected buffers before you see the effect of any configuration changes.
+Changes to the configuration take effect only when the `digit-groups-mode` minor mode is being turned on.
+Thus, you may need to toggle the mode off and on again in affected buffers before you see the effect of any configuration changes.

 ## Source